-Labrador retrievers have been one of the most popular Canadian dog breeds for over 20 years.
+Labrador retrievers have been one of the most popular Canadian best dog breeds for over 20 years.
 They are also the only dog breed on this list that is actually Canadian!

 This truly Canadian dog breed was originally bred from a variety of sporting dogs brought to Newfoundland by British settlers and fishermen; the Lab has been a staple of Canadian history, serving as a reliable hunting dog.
 The British Kennel Club didn't officially recognize Labrador retrievers in 1903, but we know that their Canadian heritage was established long before that.

 Anyone who has ever owned a Labrador Retriever knows how loving, playful, and social of a breed they are.
 Labs are great family pets and are easily adaptable to most lifestyles.
-Typically reaching between 55-80 lbs. depending on gender and breeding, so they are well suited to both urban or rural environments.
+Typically reaching between 55-80 lbs. depending on gender and breeding, they are well suited to both urban and rural environments.